BSC Learning and Teaching Network

 One Day Symposium – Criminology in a Chaotic World

 Venue: University of Winchester, Thursday 3rd May 2018

 Issues around crime and justice have a particular role to play in political dialogue in an era when the established global structure appears to be in turmoil and constant flux.
 This symposium aimed to explore these challenges and the associated opportunities of teaching criminology in this climate.

 Criminology at the Cutting Edge of the Curriculum

 14 September, 2017 – University of Derby

-Criminology due to unprecedented changes in the social, economic and political landscapes is experiencing new avenues of exploration in a range of new frontiers from: border control, positive criminology, new forms of cyber crime, green criminology, state crimes, celebrity and crime, public criminology etc. We are keen to hear how such areas and many others are affecting the pedagogical practices, the learning and teaching methods, strategies, structures and assessments in order to deliver a curriculum that is relevant and impactful to students.
+Criminology, due to unprecedented changes in the social, economic and political landscapes, is experiencing new avenues of exploration in a range of new frontiers from: border control, positive criminology, new forms of cyber crime, green criminology, state crimes, celebrity and crime, public criminology etc… This event examined how such areas and many others are affecting the pedagogical practices, the learning and teaching methods, strategies, structures and assessments, in order to deliver a curriculum that is relevant and impactful to students.

 The BSC Networks for Learning & Teaching and Victims joined forces to host a one day event at Sheffield Hallam University in November 2014 to explore and share good practice in the teaching of victimology.
 A ‘Storify’ of tweets from that event can be seen here: https://storify.com/Helen_Jones/teaching-victimology